Cosmetic Surgery In Men

 Making Surgery Fit Into Your Life

-There is never a convenient time for this kind of upheaval so you have to pick the time that best works for you and fit everything else in around it.
+There is never a convenient time for this kind of upheaval.
+You have to pick the time that best works for you and fit everything else in around it.

 If you have a target date then plan ahead.
 For example, if you want it done and be recovered in time for your wedding, you’ll want to aim for surgery to be done 3-4 months before to allow time for healing, recovery and managing any complications.